-If you’re anything like us, you’ve been listening to a lot more music these past few months.
+If you’re anything like us, you’ve been listening to a lot more music this year than ever before.
 But just how important are your music tastes when dating?
 Research carried out by dating app Badoo has revealed that 87% of us believe music tastes matter in a relationship, with a further 70% of those surveyed saying shared music tastes are an important quality they look for when searching for a partner.
 So, how do you know if your date’s tastes run more to Guns N’ Roses or Dua Lipa without some pretty in-depth conversation?
-Tastebuds is a dating app that aims to match you with those who share your music tastes.
-Technically, it’s not just a dating app — you can meet new friends or find band members or concert buddies using the app, too.
+Tastebuds is a

 Sign up for an account, create your profile, and add your favorite artists — you can even add a link to your Soundcloud, YouTube, or Spotify accounts, and connect your Last.fm or Songkick accounts to sync your events if you’re looking for concert buddies.
 If we had to pick a fault, the user base is rather small, so if you’re not in a major city, you might struggle to find matches.
 It’s also an iOS-only app right now, although we’re hopeful an Android version might be coming our way in the future.